 If you want to be a writer, you need to write.
 There’s no other way to get there.
 NaNoWriMo can be the impetus that sets you on the path to becoming the writer you want to be.

 Have you checked out our new e-book?
 It's perfect for helping you prepare for NaNoWriMo.
-It's free to ProWritingAid Premium subscribers and to anyone who upgrades to Premium throughout October.
+We're offering it for FREE this month to help you prepare for NaNo 2019.
+Click here to download it now!

 Interested in NaNoWriMo?
 Check out these posts from our archive: